StefanSchubert/sabi/captcha/README.md

 # Bluewhale's simple Capcha REST Service

-This war module is currently build up under sabi-parent, but will be isolated as own project for usage with other projects as soon as sabi is up and running.
+This single spring boot REST Service module is currently build up under sabi-parent, but will be isolated as own project for usage with other projects as soon as sabi is up and running.

 ## Usage Information